demetrisk03/custom-accent-colors/README.md

 # Custom Accent Colors

-This extension allows the user to set a Custom Accent Color for GTK4/GTK3 apps and the Gnome Shell.
+This extension adds 8 new Accent Colors for the user to choose from.
+The Accent Color can be applied to GTK4/GTK3 apps and the Gnome Shell.

 You can install this extension from [extensions.gnome.org](https://extensions.gnome.org/extension/5547/custom-accent-colors).